pranabdas/planets/README.md

 Add `"homepage": "."` and `"predeploy": "npm run build"` and `"deploy": "gh-pages -d build"` script in `package.json`.
 Include a 404 redirect to homepage because react router won't work for the static site.
+Currently GitHub deploy is broken due to use of react-router (alternative would be to use hash-router), however Netlify deploy working.

 ### Resources